Anxiety disordersPanic disorder; Phobias; Panic attacks

 Loss of Effectiveness and Dependence

-Eventually these drugs can lose their effectiveness with continued use at the same dosage.
-As a result, patients may want to increase their dosage to prevent anxiety.
+Eventually these drugs can lose their effectiveness with continued use at the same dosage (this is called tolerance).
+As a result, people may want to increase their dosage to prevent anxiety.
 This causes dependency, which can occur after taking these drugs for several weeks.

 Withdrawal and its Treatments

 Azapirones, such as buspirone (BuSpar, generic), act on serotonin receptors called 5-HT(1A).
-Buspirone appears to work as well as a benzodiazepine for treating generalized anxiety disorder.
+Buspirone appears to work as well as a benzodiazepine for treating GAD.
 It usually takes several days to weeks for the drug to be fully effective.
 It is not useful against panic attacks.

-Beta blockers, including propranolol (Inderal, generic) and atenolol (Tenormin, generic), block the nerves that stimulate the heart to beat faster.
-They affect only the physiologic symptoms of anxiety (particularly rapid heart rate) and are most helpful for phobias, particularly performance anxiety.
+Beta blockers, including propranolol (Inderal, generic) and atenolol (Tenormin, generic), block the action of some chemicals in the body that make the heart beat faster.
+They affect only some of the physiologic symptoms of anxiety (such as rapid heart rate, shaking, trembling, and blushing) and are most helpful for phobias, particularly performance anxiety.
 They may be taken before entering a situation where anxiety symptoms tend to occur.
 Beta blockers are less effective for other forms of anxiety.

 Anticonvulsants (Antiseizure Drugs)

 Pregabalin (Lyrica) and gabapentin (Neurontin, generic) are drugs used to treat seizures and other conditions.
 Researchers are investigating whether these drugs may be useful for certain anxiety disorders, such as social anxiety disorder and general anxiety disorder.
-Their exact role in the treatment of anxiety disorders is not clear, however.
+However, their exact role in the treatment of anxiety disorders is not clear.

 Atypical antipsychotics are approved for treating schizophrenia and bipolar disorder and, in some cases, major depressive disorder.
 They may sometimes be used "off-label" for treating severe cases of OCD or PTSD.
 However, atypical antipsychotics (particularly olanzapine) can have many severe side effects.
 These include weight gain and increased high blood sugar levels, which can increase the risk for diabetes.
 Antipsychotic drugs are also associated with increased risk for movement disorders called extrapyramidal symptoms.